 - have viewed the Programme Leader ‘Welcome’ video.

 - have familiarised yourself with current educational issues.
 Useful publications include:

-Prior to your interview we would like you to record a short video ‘This is me.’
+Prior to your interview we would like you to record a short video: ‘This is Me.’
 This is not a test of your filming and editing skills so please don’t spend a long time preparing this.
-This is an opportunity for you to tell us a bit about yourself, for example –
+Rather, it’s an opportunity for you to tell us a bit about yourself, for example –

 - Anything interesting about you